Ron Brierley

-Ronald Alfred Brierley (born 2 August 1937) is a New Zealand born investor and corporate raider, chairman and director of a number of companies in Australia, New Zealand and the UK.
+Ronald Alfred Brierley (born 2 August 1937) is a New Zealand investor and corporate raider, chairman and director of a number of companies in Australia, New Zealand and the UK.

-He founded R. A. Brierley Investments Ltd (BIL; renamed GuocoLeisure from October 2007) in March 1961 with no capital.
+He founded R.A.
+Brierley Investments Ltd (BIL; renamed GuocoLeisure from October 2007) in March 1961 with no capital.
 By 1984 BIL was the largest company in New Zealand by market capitalization, and in 1987 had 160,000 shareholders, with a stake in over 300 companies, including Paris department store Galleries Lafayette and Air New Zealand.

-In April 2021, Brierley pleaded guilty to three counts of possessing child abuse material and rescinded his 1988 knighthood after the government had initiated the process of having it removed.
+In April 2021, Brierley pleaded guilty to three counts of possessing child abuse material and resigned his 1988 knighthood after the government had initiated the process of having it removed.

 Personal life

 Brierley was born in Wellington in 1937 to middle-class parents.
 He went to primary school at Island Bay School, and Wellington College.

 At Wellington College, he joined the New Stamp Dealers Federation, and began his first business venture selling stamps to students and staff.
 He was still one of the largest buyers and sellers of stamps in the world in 2014, recognised by the name "Lionheart".

 Brierley is a cricket enthusiast.
 He was a trustee of the Sydney Cricket and Sports Ground Trust from 1988 to 1996, and President of New Zealand Cricket in 1995.
 He also likes travelling by train.
 He was appointed a Knight Bachelor in the 1988 New Year Honours, for services to business management and the community.

-On 18 December 2019, various news outlets reported that Brierley had been arrested in Sydney on charges of possession of child pornography.
-He pleaded guilty in 2021, and the process of his being stripped of his knighthood has begun by Jacinda Ardern, New Zealand's Prime Minister.
-On 4 May 2021, Brierley informed the Prime Minister of his resignation of his knighthood.
+In December 2019 Brierley was arrested in Sydney on charges of possessing over 11,000 images of child sexual abuse.
+He pleaded guilty to possessing abuse images in 2021, and the process of his being stripped of his knighthood was begun by Prime Minister Jacinda Ardern.
+On 4 May 2021, Brierley informed the prime minister that he had resigned his knighthood.
+In 2025 Brierley faced three more charges of possessing child abuse material in Sydney.